List of football clubs by competitive honours won

-This article lists association football clubs who have won 50 or more total competitive honours run by official governing bodies as well as women's clubs who have won 30 or more of such competitive honours.
+This article lists men's association football clubs who have won 50 or more total competitive honours run by official governing bodies as well as women's clubs who have won 30 or more of such competitive honours.
 Friendly and invitational competitions and matches organized between clubs are not included.

 Summary totals

 Trophies that were shared between two clubs are counted as honours for both teams.
 Clubs tied in total honours are listed chronologically by most recent honour won.